chmagitt/iothub-private-endpoint/chapters/ipfilter.md

 - the Node device simulation on the Laptop
 <br>
 <img width="700" alt="filter1" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Filter1.png">
-By default there is no restriction to the IoT Hub public endpoint, <br>
+By default there is no restriction to the IoT Hub public endpoint,<br>
-This configuration is at IoT Hub level:
+This configuration is at IoT Hub level

 - go to Azure portal, select your IoT Hub,
 - select Neworking in the menu,
 -  the option "all networks" is checked by default
 <img width="700" alt="filter3" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Filter3.png">
 <br>